stevekirks/deckgl-trips/README.md

 ### Features
 -   trip movement
 -   jump to time, adjust speed and trail length
--   highlight trips that stop at a bus stop
+-   highlight trips that pass through a node (in the sample these are bus/ferry stops)
--   hover over bus stops to get their Id
+-   hover over nodes to get their Id

 ### Usage
 Clone this repo, set environment variable `REACT_APP_MAPBOX_TOKEN` with a [Mapbox](https://www.mapbox.com/) token, and optionally `REACT_APP_MAPBOX_STYLE` with a mapbox style.
 These variables can be set in the `.env.development` file.
 Then: